maustrauk/web-sprint-challenge-applied-javascript/README.md

 Answer:

-To be able to use array prototype functions and methods on them.
+To be able to use array methods on them.

 5. What is a component?